gdevic/A-Z80/cpu/readme.txt

 Each functional block contains a Quartus project file:
 ./<block>/test_<block>.qpf

-It is named "test_" because it is only used as a container for individual modules while the top-level design is in "toplevel".
+They are only used as containers for individual modules; the top-level design is in the "toplevel" folder.

-Great majority of submodules are designed in the Quartus schematic editor and then exported to Verilog for simulation and the top-level integration.
-Threfore, Quartus "Hierarchy" view is arbitrary - see the "Files" view to get a list of submodules.
+Majority of sub-modules are designed in the Quartus schematic editor and then exported to Verilog for simulation and the top-level integration.

 Simulation
 ==========
 Each functional block contains a Modelsim simulation profile:
 ./<block>/simulation/modelsim/test_<block>.mpf

-Before you can load it in Modelsim, you need to create a set of directories that Modelsim needs.
-You do that by running Python script(s) at:
+Before you can load and simulate them using Modelsim, you need to set up the environment by running Python script(s) at:
-./<block>/simulation/modelsim/work/create_dirs.py
+./<block>/simulation/modelsim/work/setup.py

-Run it for every module, once.
+Run it on every module's directory.

 Each Modelsim project contains a set of predefined waveform scripts which you can load before running a simulation of a particular submodule.
-The scripts are named according to the sub-module to test:
+The scripts are named according to a sub-module to test:
 ./<block>/simulation/modelsim/wave_<submodule>.do

 All tests are written in SystemVerilog (and have extension *.sv).
-They losely make up a set of directed, functional test benches.
+They loosely make up a set of directed, functional test benches.

 ----------------------------------------------------------------------------------